-ABUTMENTS AND PIERS
+ABUTMENTS AND PIERS S

+RED New Role

-Severe defects and damage.
+severe defects and damage.

 Example 1: large hole in abutment.

 Example 2: central pier has been undermined by scour.
+The second 1

+and the second of the second

-Some scour or defects present in the walls.
+AMBER some scour or defects present in the

+walls.

 Example 1: small area of scour beneath an abutment.
 If left unchecked there is the potential for further masonry loss and the undermining of the structure.
 Repair work is now required.